andrew-grischenko/StripePaymentsPCF/README.md

 ## Install and Use

-1. Create a Stripe account here: https://dashboard.stripe.com/register – it’s free for testing purposes.
+Before you negin, create a Stripe account here: https://dashboard.stripe.com/register – it’s free for testing purposes.
+You will need it to facilitate the payments.

+### Import as a solution package

-2. Import the managed solution package into the environment as per the usual process.
-As a result, you should get the following:
+Download and import the managed solution package [**PowerAppsTools_tema.zip**](/andrew-grischenko/StripePaymentsPCF/tree/master/build/PowerAppsTools_tema.zip).
+As a result, you should get the solution **PowerAppsTools_tema** containing:
-* Custom connector to the Stripe PaymentIntents API
+* Custom connector **StripePaymentIntents**
-* Code PCF component hosting the credit capture form from Stripe
+* Code PCF component **tema_Technomancy.StripePayments3** hosting the credit capture form from Stripe
-* Demo canvas PowerApp using the above two
+* Demo canvas Power App **StripePaymentsDemo** using the above two

+Skip the next section *"Build from the source"* if you just want to set up and use the solution.

+### Build from the source

+Prerequsites:
+* NPM
+* Windows OS
+* VS Code

+1. Install Power Apps CLI and all its dependencies as described here: https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/powerapps-cli
+2. Clone the repository https://github.com/andrew-grischenko/StripePaymentsPCF into a folder
+3. Run the commands in the folder

+      npm install

+4. Follow the instruction here on how to

+* build and test the component: https://docs.microsoft.com/en-us/powerapps/developer/component-framework/implementing-controls-using-typescript
+* packgae and deploy the component: https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls

 ### Set up the custom connector StripePaymentIntents ###